Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 FAIL #4: Not knowing what metrics mattered most.

-One day a few months into the job the office manager asked me to show him how many sales the company had got from my social media efforts.
+One day a few months into the job the office manager asked me to show him how many sales the company had gotten from my social media efforts.

 After sweating out a whole kettle of office coffee, I learned that his question was all wrong.